Kankaanpää terrorism arrests: Preparation

 In a home search conducted in December 2019, police seized, among other things, a dozen unauthorized firearms from the group.
 Among the weapons were handguns and shotguns.
 One of the weapons was a semi-automatic rifle, which had been modified into a fully automatic one.
 In addition, more than 3,000 cartridges were seized.
 Forty kilos of dynamite were also seized; nearly 5 kilos of gunpowder, apparently belonging to the Defense Forces, which police said was to be manufactured into pipe bombs; as well as a large number of fuses and different types of explosive primers.
 In addition, police seized fertilizer, which contains ammonium nitrate.
 Ammonium nitrate and fuel oil can be made into explosive named ANFO.
 Of the materials found by the police, it is possible to build a bomb similar to the one used by Anders Behring Breivik's attack in Oslo in 2011.
 The fertilizer had also been made into a ready explosive.
 There were more than 100 liters of fertilizer.
 In addition, the group held a wide range of military equipment, including gas masks, helmets, field suits and combat vests.

 Plan

 Police suspect that five men in the group had learned the use of weapons and explosives to carry out an explosive attack on Niinisalo refugee center.
 That refugee center had ceased operations before the group was exposed, but the group continued to plan the terrorist attack nonetheless.

-When empty refugee center burned on the ground on December 1, 2015, the team leader released a video filmed of the fire before the fire department arrived.
+When an empty refugee center burned on the ground on December 1, 2015, the team leader released a video filmed of the fire before the fire department arrived.
 The man was the main suspect in arson, but police failed to gather sufficient evidence to prosecute.